How Do I Know If I Have a Mental Illness?

 Common Diagnoses

-The most common types of diagnosed mental illness fall into the categories of mood or anxiety disorders, with depression and generalized anxiety disorder being two of the most common mental illnesses in the United States.
+The most common types of diagnosed mental illness fall into the categories of mood or anxiety disorders, with depression disorder and generalized anxiety disorder being two of the most common mental illnesses in the United States.
 Although many individuals struggle with bouts of anxiety and depressive symptoms throughout their lives, it is when the symptoms reach a severity that an individual’s functioning and well-being are significantly compromised that a mental illness can be diagnosed.

 Taking the first step toward getting help can be one of the most challenging actions of a person’s life.
 Identifying the signs that your symptoms have reached the point of needing professional help is crucial.
 These signs can include difficulty sleeping and changes in sleep patterns, appetite changes that result in weight changes, struggles with concentration, difficulty getting out of bed, loss of interest in things one used to enjoy, inability to perform usual tasks, withdrawal from family and support, and increase in substance use.